viviandotdev/ObsidianVault/30 Notes/It does not matter what job I have or for what company i work for, I don't think i will be ever be passionate building something for someone else..md

 **Personal Experience**
 <!-- What personal experiences, stories, or problems have you faced that relate to this topic? -->

-**Potential Framework, System, or Solution**
+- in a capitalistic society money is required upon living but meaningless in death [[Nothingness of Money]] **Potential Framework, System, or Solution**
 <!-- What memorable, step-by-step solution, framework, or system can be created to address this topic? -->